How to become a nursing associate

 You'll usually need:

 - at least 1 A level, or equivalent, for a foundation degree

 You can do a nursing associate higher apprenticeship.
 This will take you 2 years to complete and combines study with training on the job.

 - 2 or more GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths

 You could start as a healthcare assistant or care worker in a hospital or community care setting.

 Once you have some experience, you could apply for a place on the nursing associate higher apprenticeship and train on the job.

-You'll find it useful to get some paid or volunteering experience in health or personal care.
-This will help when you apply for jobs.
+You'll find it useful to get some volunteering experience in health or personal care.
+This will help when you apply for jobs or training.